Employee leaves Kansas agency after tweet criticizing Trump

 WICHITA, Kan.
-(AP) — The Kansas Department of Transportation says a worker who posted a tweet from its official Twitter account criticizing President Donald Trump is no longer employed by the agency.
+(AP) — A Kansas Department of Transportation worker who posted a tweet from the agency’s official Twitter account criticizing President Donald Trump is no longer employed by the department, the agency said.

-Wichita Eagle reports that the tweet on Sunday came in response to a tweet from Trump that criticized Fox News weekend anchors and asked whether they had been trained at CNN, a network that the president frequently derides.
-The tweet from the agency’s account called Trump a “delusional communist.”
-It has since been deleted.
+The tweet on Sunday came in response to a tweet from Trump that criticized Fox News weekend anchors and asked whether they had been trained at CNN, a network that the president frequently derides, the Wichita Eagle reported.

-The state’s transportation secretary, Julie Lorenz, says the tweet does not reflect the agency’s views and was “an unacceptable use of state communication tools.”

-Lorenz hasn’t revealed the name of the former employee responsible for the tweet.

 Most Read Nation & World Stories